 I do hope this recommendation has been helpful!

 Recommend A Book

-If there’s a hand lettering book you’d really like to recommend send an email to email@example.com, including the title of the book, how it’s helped you, and what readers can expect from the book.
+If there’s a hand lettering book you’d really like to recommend, send a message using the button in the bottom right corner, including the title of the book, how it’s helped you, and what readers can expect from the book.
 Try to be as detailed as possible, as it will help others to know why they should consider your recommended book!